Theraine/theraine-sdk-js/README.md

  <img src="./docs/parent.png" alt="parent"/>
 </p>

-Copy contract address created when you select `createPlatform`
+Copy the contract address created when you select `createPlatform` to `.env`

 - Perform operations on the platform subscription created
 ```